Discovery doctrine: Historical background

-Miller and others trace the doctrine of discovery back to papal bulls which authorized various European powers to conquer the lands of non-Christians.
+Miller and others trace the doctrine of discovery back to 15th centrury papal bulls which authorized various European powers to conquer the lands of non-Christians.
 In 1452, Pope Nicholas V issued the bull Dum Diversas, which authorized King Afonso V of Portugal to "subjugate the Saracens and pagans and any other unbelievers and enemies of Christ", and "reduce their persons to perpetual servitude", to take their belongings, including land, "to convert them to you, and your use, and your successors the Kings of Portugal."
 In 1455, Pope Nicholas V issued Romanus Pontifex, which extended Portugal's authority to conquer the lands of infidels and pagans for "the salvation of all" in order to "pardon ... their souls".
 The document also granted Portugal a specific right to conquest in West Africa and to trade with Saracens and infidels in designated areas.
 Charles and Rah argue that these bulls were used to justify the Atlantic slave trade.

 In 1493, following a dispute between Portugal and Spain over the discovery of non-Christian lands in the Americas, Pope Alexander VI issued the Bulls of Donation.
 The first of these, Inter caetera, drew a north-south line 100 leagues West of the Cape Verde Islands.
 It gave the Catholic Monarchs of Spain exclusive rights to travel and trade west of that line, and to "bring under your sway the said mainland and islands with their residents and inhabitants and to bring them to the Catholic faith."
 A second on the same day, Eximiae devotionis, referred to the rights of the sovereigns of Castile and León.
 These were extended later in the year by a third bull, Dudum siquidem.
 In 1494, Portugal and Spain signed the Treaty of Tordesillas, which moved the line separating their spheres of influence to 300 leagues west of the Cape Verde Islands.
 The treaty was eventually endorsed by Pope Julius II in the 1506 bull Ea quae pro bono pacis.